tcarver9/Reddit-Stock-Sentiment-ML/Model-Explanation.md

 - The model is trained using a target variable called `label_up`.
   - `label_up = 1` means the stock price increased over the next five days.
   - `label_up = 0` means the stock price stayed the same or declined.
-- XGBoost learns from technical indicators (moving averages, RSI, volatility) and sentiment data (Reddit metrics) to estimate this probability.
+- XGBoost learns from technical indicators (moving averages, RSI, volatility) and sentiment data (Reddit) to estimate this probability.
 - The output is a value between 0 and 1:
   - Values closer to 1 indicate a higher probability of an upward move.
   - Values closer to 0 indicate a higher probability of a downward move.